1st death in California wildfires reported, firefighters make progress

-The Ventura County medical examiner said Friday that Virginia Pesola of Santa Paula in Ventura County died in the crash along an evacuation route Wednesday night, The Associated Press reported.
-The cause of death was blunt force trauma with terminal smoke inhalation and burns, according to the AP.
+The Ventura County medical examiner said Friday that Virginia Pesola, of Santa Paula in Ventura County, died in a traffic crash "during active fire evacuation" on Wednesday night.
+The cause of death was listed as blunt force injuries with terminal smoke inhalation and thermal injuries.
+The crash was along an evacuation route.

 The so-called Thomas Fire has burned more than 143,000 acres and has destroyed 401 structures since it broke out on Monday, according to the California Department of Forestry and Fire Protection, known as Cal Fire.
 It was 10 percent contained Friday, officials said.
 The fire, like others burning in Los Angeles County and the city, have been whipped up by Santa Ana winds.